Miguel Benasayag: Biography

-He participated in the Popular University of the City of 4000, at La Courneuve.
-He coordinates the popular university of Ris Orangis.
-He coordinates the "de-psychiatrization" program in Brazil at Fortaleza.
-Benasayag has been running the Campo Biologico theoretical biology laboratory in Buenos Aires since 2008.
-He acts as a weekly columnist on Radio Nacional Argentina.

 He is the author in 1999 of the Manifesto of the alternative resistance network.
 From 2003 to 2007, he coordinated research on the experience of Médecins du Monde's methadone bus.
 In 2007, in France, he supported the candidacy of José Bové for the presidential election and signed a petition for the release of former members of Action Direct.

-Between 2010 and 2018, he worked with Lavaca, a social cooperative located in Buenos Aires (Argentina) which is developing significant research activity in the social and scientific fields.
-In France, in Amiens, he co-hosts the Art & Epoque laboratory with the Compagnie du Théâtre Useless.
-Since 2005, he has also been working in Florence (Italy), within the framework of a monthly research seminar organized with COOP and the Italian cooperative movement.

 In 2010, he wrote for La Mèche and signed a column for the five of Villiers le bel after the riots of 2007 calling for the overthrow of the police qualified as "occupation army".
 For Philippe Bilger, this forum "does not even relate to the extreme left nor to a sulphurous leftism", but aims "at nothing less than to legitimize attempted murder".

-He is a member of the Support Committee of the Primo Levi Center (care and support for victims of torture and political violence).

-Since 2020, he has been heading the Organisms and Artefacts: Transformations in the Biological and Anthropological Field laboratory as part of the master's degree in Contemporary Latin American Aesthetics hosted at the National University of Avellaneda (Argentina).